 To become a Wellington Shire Councillor you must be:

-In addition, under the Local Government Act 2020, you must have also completed a Mandatory Candidate Training session which will be made available online.
-This is a requirement of nomination and failure to attend a training session may result in your nomination being declined.
-Further information about how you can attend a training session will be provided on this page as soon as it becomes available.
+In addition, under the Local Government Act 2020, you must have also completed a Mandatory Candidate Training session which is available online through the Local Government Victoria website.
+This is a requirement of nomination and failure to complete the module may result in your nomination being declined.

-Nominations must be lodged in person with the VEC at their Sale electoral office, 118 Raymond Street, Sale.
+Nominations were to be lodged in person with the VEC at their Sale electoral office, 118 Raymond Street, Sale.

-Useful resources for potential Councillors are included on the links below, including how to safely campaign during COVID-19.
+Useful resources for Candidates are included on the links below, including how to safely campaign during COVID-19.

 Local Government Victoria and the Victorian Electoral Commission require people to meet certain eligibility criteria in order to become a council election candidate.
 This includes undertaking a mandatory candidate training session which is a compulsory requirement for nomination.